 Diverse Academies expects any academy that wishes to change its admissions arrangements, to receive approval from Board Trustees, following which, and in line with the Admissions Code 2021. they may be required to conduct a public consultation.
-In all cases, each academy must consult every 7 years even if there have been no changes during that period, and for a minimum of 6 weeks between October 1st and January 31st in the school year before the academic year admissions process come into force.
-For example: for applications in the September 2023 intake, the consultation must be completed by 31st January 2022.
+In all cases, each academy must consult every 7 years even if there have been no changes during that period, and for a minimum of 6 weeks between 1 October and 31 January in the school year before the academic year admissions process come into force.
+For example, for applications in the September 2025 intake, the consultation must be completed by 31 January 2024.

-Objections to the published admissions arrangements must be referred to the Schools Adjudicator by 15th May in the school year before those arrangements are due to apply.
-For example, objections must be referred by 15 May 2022 for the admissions intake for September 2023.
+Objections to the published admissions arrangements must be referred to the schools adjudicator by 15 May in the school year before those arrangements are due to apply.

-These arrangements will apply to all admissions from September 2024 including in-year admissions.
+These arrangements will apply to all admissions from September 2025 including in-year admissions.

-Closing date for applications for school year 2024/2025:
+Closing date for applications for school year 2025/26:

-- 31 October 2023 for secondary places - 15 January 2024 for primary places
+- 31 October 2024 for secondary places - 15 January 2025 for primary places